olivergrimes/servicefabric-topicactor-signalr/README.md

 Any SignalR connected client subscribed to that particular topic will receive the update.
 If a service doesn't have any clients subscribed to that topic, it won't receive the update.

 This repository contains the source for the nuget package and also a working demo example.
+Open the browser console to see the published messages being received.

 ---